Physics-informed digital twin and onboard control of a brainbot for intelligent active matter: Digital brainbot

+From these processed trajectories, $\omega(t)$ can be obtained by numerically differentiating $\varphi(t)$ with respect to time.
+This sequence is used to generate a histogram of $\omega$ values for each trajectory across the entire run of the experiment and then fit the resulting distribution of $\omega$ to a skew-normal distribution.
+These distributions are stored for each driving and geometry condition of the brainbot.

-To reproduce the experimental trajectories, we first clean the experimental data using the Savitzky-Golay filter \cite{savgol}, as described in Ref.~\cite{Noirhomme2025}, and find $\omega$ by numerically differentiating $\varphi$ with respect to time.
-To use our kinematic framework, we require $\bm v_\text{c}$, which in the general case we assume to be a sum of the velocity profiles in sections~\ref{subsubsec:vcbody} and \ref{subsubsec:vclab}.
+To extract $\bm v_\text{c}$, we assume it to be a sum of the velocity profiles in sections~\ref{subsubsec:vcbody} and \ref{subsubsec:vclab}.
 That is, in the laboratory frame we assume $\bm v_\text{c}$ to be a sum of constant and sinusoidal terms, namely,